This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Stage 4: Systemization period (5th year)

-Comprehensive contract with workshop, original product development
+Contracts with workshops and original product development

 Start of sales of experience-based products for foreigners